luckytiger18/project1-group1.io/README.md

 ## Description

-This app is to help find parks in your current location.
-The user is to input a zip code in order to get five parks that is in your location.
+This app is to help find parks at your current location.
+The user is to input a zip code in order to get five parks that is around you.

 ## Technologies